The install phase is very

 cleanly.

-is defined, elf files
+When WITH_DEBUG is defined, elf files

 must not be stripped.

-The variables (STRIP_CMD
+The variables (STRIP_CMD,

-provided by the framework
+INSTALL_LIB, ...) and USES provided by the framework

 handle this automatically.

-Some software, add -s
+Some software, add -s to their

-, in this case, either remove
+LDFLAGS, in this case, either remove

-if WITH_DEBUG
+-s if WITH_DEBUG is

 set, or remove it unconditionally and use

-STRIP_CMD
+STRIP_CMD in

 Sometimes, a large number of files must be installed while